gorgonia/gorgonia.github.io/content/about/computation-graph.md

 _Note_: this article takes its inspiration from [this blog post](http://gopherdata.io/post/deeplearning_in_go_part_1/)

-Like most deep learning libraries such as Tensorflow or Theano, Gorgonia rely on the concept that equations are representable by graphs.
+Like most deep learning libraries such as Tensorflow or Theano, Gorgonia relies on the concept that equations are representable by graphs.

-It expose the equation graph as an [ExprGraph](/reference/exprgraph) object that can be manipulated by the programmer.
+It exposes the equation graph as an [ExprGraph](/reference/exprgraph) object that can be manipulated by the programmer.

 So instead of writing: